hpc-carpentry/hpc-chapel/episodes/03-ranges-arrays.md

 Our example range was set to: 0..10
 ```

-An array is a multidimensional sequence of values.
-Arrays can be any size, and are defined using ranges: Let's
+An array is a multidimensional collection of values of the same type.
+Arrays can be any size, and are defined
+using ranges.
+Let's
 define a 1-dimensional array of the size `example_range` and see what it looks like.
 Notice how the size of an
 array is included with its type.